 Oh, and one more thing.
 Because you chose me, I have become the mother that I always wanted to be.
 I may not go to every single class party, soccer game or dance recital, but now I’m a living example of what I try to teach my children on a daily basis - fight for what you want in life, but learn to accept those things you can’t change and embrace and celebrate the unique and beautiful person you are.

 So thank you for choosing me.
 The one who went through hell, but came back a stronger, wiser and better version of herself.

-Lindsay is a recovering lawyer and teacher turned writer, blogger and advocate for healthy living.
-She lives in Danville, California with her supportive husband and three energetic kids.
-To find out more about her fun, crazy, unpredictable and wondrous journey toward greater health and wellness, please visit her blog Essential Living.
+Lindsay is a recovering lawyer and teacher turned writer, blogger, and advocate for healthy living.
+She lives in Danville, California with her supportive husband and 3 energetic kids.

 Photo Credit: BrittRene Photography